Unitarity Cuts of Integrals with Doubled Propagators: Introduction

 for a given $\xi\in\C^n$.
 Here, $\Gamma_\epsilon$ is a torus of real dimension $n$ around the pole of the integrand at $z = \xi$.
 A generalized unitarity cut, even a maximal cut which puts as many propagators on-shell as possible, is typically shared among several basis integrals, hence intermediate algebra is in principle required.
 Instead one seeks to construct linear combinations of residues that in a certain sense are orthogonal to each other and thus project a single basis integral.
 In this way, the integral coefficient is expressed in terms of residues of products of tree amplitudes that arise when the loop amplitude factorizes.
-These combinations are subject to the consistency requirement that parity-odd integrands and total derivatives continue to vanish upon integration.
+These combinations are subject to the consistency requirement that parity-odd integrands and total derivatives continue to vanish upon integration \cite{Kosower:2011ty}.
 The tree-level data is easily manipulated within the spinor-helicity formalism by means of for instance superspace techniques \cite{Sogaard:2011pr,Bern:2009xq}.

-Direct extraction of master integral coefficients in maximal unitarity has been demonstrated for two-loop double boxes with up to four external massive or massless legs \cite{Kosower:2011ty,Johansson:2012zv,Johansson:2013sda}, at two loops with six points in $\mc N = 4$ super Yang-Mills \cite{Larsen:2012sx}, for the nonplanar double box \cite{Sogaard:2013yga} and the three-loop triple box \cite{Sogaard:2013fpa}.
+Direct extraction of master integral coefficients in maximal unitarity has been demonstrated for two-loop double boxes with up to four external massive or massless legs \cite{Kosower:2011ty,Johansson:2012zv,Johansson:2013sda,CaronHuot:2012ab}, for the nonplanar double box \cite{Sogaard:2013yga} and the three-loop triple box \cite{Sogaard:2013fpa}.
 In these calculations, only basis integrals with single propagators were considered.